 NPA – Non-Performing Asset

-) is defined as If any loan amount interest\principle\installment is due continuously for 90days or more days then it will be treated as NPA.
+A Non-performing asset (NPA) is defined as If any loan amount interest\principle\installment is due continuously for 90days or more days then it will be treated as NPA.
 NPA is not good for the banking industry.

 Types of NPA: Non-Performing Asset